jpgobely1/Hello-World/README.md

 # Hello-World

-Hello, I am Jordan and I am about to start a coding bootcamp with KU!
-I am fairly new to coding and will be doing my best to learn as much about it as possible over the next six months.
+Hello, I am Jordan.
+I am an aspiring Data Scientist.
+I am going to be uploading all of the coursework that I feel is relevant to data science on Github to demonstrate my abilities and to show progression from where I started my coding journey to the possibilites it unlocks.
+Thank you for viewing.